Pulkovo Observatory: Early years

 The observatory was opened in 1839.

-Originally, it was a brainchild of the German/Russian astronomer Friedrich Georg Wilhelm von Struve, who would become its first director (in 1861, his son Otto Wilhelm von Struve succeeded him).
+Originally, it was a brainchild of the German/Russian astronomer Friedrich Georg Wilhelm von Struve, who would become its first director (his son Otto Wilhelm von Struve succeeding him in 1861).
 The architect was Alexander Bryullov.
 The observatory was equipped with state-of-the-art devices, one of them being the a 15 in aperture refractor, one of the largest refractors in the world at that time (see Great Refractor).
 In 1885, the observatory was equipped with 30 in refractor, which was the biggest usable refractor in the world, until the 36 in telescope at the Lick Observatory in California a few years later.
 Both were built by Alvan Clark & Sons in Massachusetts.

 The principal line of work of the observatory consisted of determination of coordinates of stars and astronomical constants, such as precession, nutation, aberration and refraction, and also discovering and measuring double stars.
 The observatory's activities have also been connected to the geographical study of the territory of Russia and development of navigation.
 The star catalogues, containing the most precise positions of 374, and then 558 stars, were made for the years 1845, 1865, 1885, 1905 and 1930.